Preserving the Earth’s remaining tropical rainforests is a global issue

 Without Cassowaries to distribute the large seeds of numerous plants and trees, the rainforest would be a much less diverse and complex environment than it is today.

-Sadly, with an estimated population of less than two thousand, this crucial interdependance of Cassowaries and tropical rainforest is threatened.
+Sadly, with an estimated population of less than two thousand, this crucial interdependence of Cassowaries and tropical rainforest is threatened.

 Apart from Cassowaries, Sanctuary is a bird watcher’s paradise.
 The elevated balcony on the main building has extensive views over the top of the rainforest canopy allowing for uninterrupted observations of birdlife that would otherwise be difficult to see.
 A comprehensive bird list for the area is available.

 Of course, Cassowaries are not the only unusual creatures you might encounter at Sanctuary.
 The uncommon Striped Possum (Dactylopsila trivirgata) can often be heard and occasionally seen as it forages noisily in the rainforest at night jumping from tree to tree in its search for food.